laomms/ReflectiveInjector_vb_version/README.md

 		Return 0
 	End Function

-  Public Function LoadRemoteLibraryR(hProcess As IntPtr, lpBuffer() As Byte, dwLength As UInteger, lpParameter As IntPtr) As IntPtr
+  Public Function LoadRemoteLibraryR(hProcess As IntPtr, lpBuffer() As Byte, dwLength As UInteger) As IntPtr
 		Dim dwThreadId As UInteger
 		Dim hThread As IntPtr = Nothing
 		Dim baseAddress As IntPtr = Marshal.AllocHGlobal(lpBuffer.Length)